 R1(config)#privilege exec level 8 configure terminal

+Here, we have assigned the password as saurabh.
+Also note that 0 here means the password followed is clear text (non-hashed) .
 Now, we will create a local user name saurabh and associated this user with configured level.
-Enable aaa model and assign default list to vary lines.
+Enable aaa model and assign default list to various lines.

 R1(config)#username saurabh privilege 8 secret cisco123

 R1(config)#line vty 0 4

 - Root view – Root view has the same access privilege level as user who has level 15.The administrator should be in root view as view can be added, edited or deleted in root view.